Creating and Running Koa.js Projects with ServBay

 Managing Databases in ServBay

-Besides connecting programmatically, you can use graphical tools to manage ServBay’s bundled databases.
-By default, the databases listen on 127.0.0.1
+Besides connecting via code, you can use GUI tools to manage the databases serviced by ServBay.
+These databases listen on 127.0.0.1

 or localhost

-, and you can use the credentials shown in ServBay’s GUI to connect.
+; use ports and credentials shown in ServBay’s UI to connect.

-- View/Change Default Passwords: In the ServBay app, find the relevant database package and open the settings icon to view or change the default
+- View/Change Default Password: In ServBay, locate the database package and click its settings icon to view or change the root (MariaDB) or user (PostgreSQL) passwords.

-(PostgreSQL) password. - Create Databases/Users: Use client tools like TablePlus, DBeaver, pgAdmin, or MongoDB Compass to connect to ServBay’s database service and create databases, users, tables, etc., via SQL or GUI.
+- Create Databases/Users: Use clients like TablePlus, DBeaver, pgAdmin, MongoDB Compass, etc., to connect to the databases and manage via SQL commands or GUI.

-- ServBay Status: Ensure the ServBay app, required Node.js runtime, and database services are running.
+- ServBay Status: Ensure ServBay and required Node.js/database packages are running.

 hosts